What is Wingsuit Skydiving?

 Train for Wingsuit Skydiving at DZONE

 The USPA rules make it clear that wingsuit skydiving isn’t for beginners.
 Wingsuit flying requires a minimum of 200 freefall skydives before making a wingsuit flight.
 You’ll also need to be certified in solo skydiving with B and C licenses.
-This is the territory of skydiving professionals, but you can start the process by attending the DZONE skydiving school.
+This is the territory of skydiving professionals, but you can start the process by attending DZONE’s Zero to Hero™ skydiving school.

 Book Your Skydiving Experience at DZONE®